marcbon/trivia-game/backend/README.md

     }
 }

+Get the current question to play the quiz
 POST '/api/v1/quiz'
 - Description: Fetches the questions to play the quiz for a specific category
 - Request Arguments: None